xxLifeLover/MetaViewer/README.md

 ### Clustering demo on the CALTECH101_20 dataset

+Please download the dataset and checkpoints(option) and replace the corresponding folders before training and testing.

 Train:
 ```python
 python main.py --model MetaViewer --channels -1 500 500 2000 256 --meta_channels -1 32